sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 #### Problem with current deep neural network

 [[1]](#1) showed that modern (very) deep neural networks can achieve high predictive performances (acurracy), but they are poorly calibrated in terms of predicting corectness.
+In other words, modern deep neural networks are <em>overconfident</em> about its predictions.

 ![figure]({{"/asset/2020-11-12-uncertainty-in-deep-neural-network/poor-calibration.JPG"|absolute_url}})

-[[2]](#2) mathematically proved that neural networks equipped with ReLU activations yield unsensible softmax score for far-away data.
+[[2]](#2) mathematically proved that neural networks equipped with ReLU activations yield unsensible, very high softmax score for far-away data.

 An intuitive example: